 Our Indonesia birding tours take us to this remarkable chain of 17,508 islands, boasting over 1,600 bird species and nearly 400 Indonesian endemics (more than any other nation in the world) – an area that cannot be ignored by the international birder!
 Rockjumper is, therefore, proud to be offering the opportunity to explore this mind-bogglingly biodiverse region, with a suite of birding and wildlife tours to some of the most endemic-rich Indonesian islands.

 Nestled in the tropical waters of Wallacea, the remarkable islands of Sulawesi and Halmahera are seldom-visited parts of the Indonesian archipelago.
-These two strangely shaped islands lie just to the east of Borneo, yet their Australasian-influenced fauna could not contrast more sharply with Borneo’s.
-Our carefully-crafted Indonesia birding tour will provide the intrepid birder with a mouth-watering array of exceptional endemics.
+Our Sulawesi & Halmahera Highlights tour takes in both these strangely shaped islands lying just to the east of Borneo, yet their Australasian-influenced fauna could not contrast more sharply with Borneo’s.
+Our carefully-crafted tour will provide the intrepid birder with a mouth-watering array of exceptional endemics.
 The most extraordinary of these must surely be the outrageous Standardwing, an otherworldly bird-of-paradise observed at a noisy display lek.
 The luxuriant rainforests are also home to a wonderful assortment of parrots, fruit doves and endemic kingfishers, while other targets include Hylocitrea (previously known as Olive-flanked Whistler but now placed in its own family), the stellar Ivory-breasted Pitta, strange Maleo, Purple-bearded Bee-eater, Knobbed Hornbill and Purple-winged Roller.
-Unique mammals also abound, including the bizarrely tusked Babirusa, cute Spectral Tarsier and aberrant Crested Black Macaque.
+Unique mammals also abound, including the cute Spectral Tarsier and aberrant Sulawesi Crested Macaque.
 This tour offers some of the finest endemic island birding in the world!

 Eastern Indonesia is so littered with little-known, virtually unexplored islands that we will have a surfeit of opportunities to check out places where no birder has been before and undoubtedly make some exciting discoveries along the way.
-Rockjumper’s unique take on the Banda Sea cruise kicks off in the Kai islands from where we explore some of the least-birded waters and islands on Earth.
-Taking in Great and Little Kai, endemic-rich Tanimbar Islands, Pulau Bandar, Damar (one of THE most exciting islands of the trip), arid Pulau Leti, fascinating but little-known Wetar, and finally ending in West Timor.
+Rockjumper’s unique take in the Banda Sea on our Far East Cruise kicks off in the Kai islands from where we explore some of the least-birded waters and islands on Earth.
+Taking in Great and Little Kai, endemic-rich Tanimbar Islands, Pulau Bandar, Damar (one of THE most exciting islands of the trip), arid Pulau Leti and fascinating but little-known Wetar.
 Numerous island endemics and sought-after pelagic species can be expected as well as rare cetaceans.
 A selection of our many targets include Heinroth’s Shearwater, Tanimbar Scrubfowl, Elegant and Pink-headed Imperial Pigeon, the exquisite Wallace’s Fruit Dove, Wetar Ground Dove, elusive Fawn-breasted Thrush, Great and Little Kai White-eye, Damar Flycatcher and the enigmatic Kisar Friarbird.